StellarSand/privacy-settings/Privacy Settings/Cromite.md

 ## Privacy and security

+#### Privacy
+- Third-party cookies: Block third-party cookies
+- Send a "Do Not Track" request: Off
+- Preload pages: No preloading

+#### Security
 - Safe Browsing >
   - Standard Protection
   - Standard Protection > Help improve security on the web: Off
 - Always use secure connections: On
-- Access payment methods: Off
-- Preload pages: No preloading
 - Use secure DNS >
   - On
   - Choose another provider > NextDNS/Cloudflare or select Custom and provide URL for other secure DNS from [this list](https://www.privacyguides.org/dns/)